SidraHanif180/Object_similarity_PRICAI2019/README.md

-# MatConvNet: CNNs for MATLAB
+# To run the traing code, we need MatConvNet: CNNs for MATLAB

 **MatConvNet** is a MATLAB toolbox implementing *Convolutional Neural Networks* (CNNs) for computer vision applications.
 It is simple,